mack-aroni/microservice-FastAPI/README.md

 # Backend Breakdown
 The two independant microservices, payment and inventory, utilize the redis ORMs and allow communication through REST stlye API calls. <br />
-They both provide CRUD style operations for use through the frontend interface and also include a simulated payment pipeline with <br />
-initial checking, payment submitting, allowing for processing time, and payment confirmation or refunding.
+They both provide CRUD style operations for use through the frontend interface and also include a simulated payment pipeline with initial checking, payment submitting, allowing for processing time, and payment confirmation or refunding.